piranha/solovyov.net/src/blog/2020/ssdnodes-review.md

 Okay, so what's next?
 Fortunately enough they guarantee 14 days money back.
 It's through a ticket and not an automated button.
 They asked me why and after being provided with hdparm output proposed to "recreate the server in another location that will provide better performance".
 I declined and received a notification that my refund is processed.
 Money had arrived quickly, so that's a plus.

-I'm little bit unhappy that I didn't search for `ssdnodes review` before doing anything, I think finding [this post](https://www.blogtipstricks.com/ssdnodes-review/) would help me with not giving them my money. :) He's writing they did not refund his credit, that is awful. :( It was a bit better for me, but fortunately I discovered I don't want to be hosted there in a single day.
+I'm little bit unhappy that I didn't search for `ssdnodes review` before doing anything, I think finding [this post](https://www.blogtipstricks.com/ssdnodes-review/) would have helped me with not giving them my money. :) He's writing they did not refund his credit, that is awful. :( It was a bit better for me, but fortunately I discovered I don't want to be hosted there in a single day.

 ## Conclusion